ppeetteerrs/personal-website/content/series/business_law/5_vitiating_factors/index.md

 **General Rule:** No Presumptions.
 The facts of the case will be examined objectively to determine who A objectively intended to contract with.

-- **Singapore Law:** For non- _inter praesentes_ cases, the question should be focused on who the non-mistaken party objectively intended to contract with &#8211;_The Law of Contract in Singapore_
+- **Singapore Law:** For non- _inter praesentes_ cases, the question should be focused on who the non-mistaken party objectively intended to contract with -_The Law of Contract in Singapore_

 ## 2.6 Non est Factum